frcdesign/FRCDesign.org/docs/learning-course/stage1/1A/multi-body.md

 ### Learning Center Course
 **Complete the following Onshape Learning Course:**

-- The [**Multi-Part Part Studios**](https://learn.onshape.com/courses/fundamentals-multi-part-part-studios "Multi-Part Part Studios Onshape Learning Course"){:target="_blank"} course runs you through top-down design principles, sketching for multiple parts (master sketches), and some more practical skills for working with multiple parts in a part studio.
+- The [**Multi-Part Part Studios**](https://learn.onshape.com/courses/fundamentals-multi-part-part-studios "Multi-Part Part Studios Onshape Learning Course"){:target="_blank"} course runs you through top-down design principles, sketching for multiple parts (layout sketches), and some more practical skills for working with multiple parts in a part studio.

 Check out [this page](../../../best-practices/sub-document-setup.md "Sub-Document Best Practices Page"){:target="_blank"} to learn more about best practices for sub-documents.
 The following practice exercises will reinforce these concepts.